Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

     }
 ```

-We can modify the assertion in this way because we can logically reason that if we have a `totalSupply` greater than or equal to the shares accounted to users, then the system is solvent and able to repay all depositors, but if we have less than this amount, the system would be unable to repay all depositors.
+where our property now uses a less than or equal assertion (`lte`) instead of strict equality (`eq`), allowing the sum of user shares for an epoch to be less than the `totalSupply` for that epoch.

-After running the fuzzer with this new property implementation for 5-10 minutes, it holds, confirming that it is now properly implemented.
+After running the fuzzer with this new property implementation for 5-10 minutes, it holds, confirming that it's now properly implemented.

+The implementation property of the second property is left as an exercise to the reader, you can use the pseudocode to guide you and it should follow a similar implementation pattern as the first.

 ## Conclusion

-This shows how invariant testing can often highlight misunderstandings of a system by giving you ways to easily test assumptions that can't be tested with unit tests or stateless fuzzing.
+We've seen how invariant testing can often highlight misunderstandings of a system by giving you ways to easily test assumptions that are difficult to test with unit tests or stateless fuzzing.
 When these assumptions fail, it's either due to a false positive or a misunderstanding of how the system works, or both, as we saw above.

-When you're forced to refactor your code to resolve an issue identified by a broken property, you can then run the fuzzer to confirm whether you resolved the issue for all cases, which as we saw above made us realize that our property implementation was overly strict.
+When you're forced to refactor your code to resolve an issue identified by a broken property, you can then run the fuzzer to confirm whether you resolved the issue for all cases.
+As we saw above this allowed us to see that our property implementation was overly strict and could be modified to be less strict.

 One of the other key benefits of invariant testing besides explicitly identifying exploits is that it allows you to ask and answer questions about **whether it's possible to get the system into a specific state**.
 If the answer is yes and the state is unexpected, this can often be used as a precondition that can lead to an exploit of the system.